Port: Cargo port

 Cargo ports are quite different from cruise ports, because each handles very different cargo, which has to be loaded and unloaded by a variety of mechanical means.

-Bulk cargo ports may handle one particular type of cargo or numerous cargoes, such as grains, liquid fuels, liquid chemicals, wood, automobiles, etc. Such ports are known as the "bulk" or "break bulk ports".
+Bulk cargo ports may handle one particular type of cargo or numerous cargoes, such as grains, liquid fuels, liquid chemicals, wood, and automobiles.
+Such ports are known as the "bulk" or "break bulk ports".

 Ports that handle containerized cargo are known as container ports.

 Most cargo ports handle all sorts of cargo, but some ports are very specific as to what cargo they handle.
 Additionally, individual cargo ports may be divided into different operating terminals which handle the different types of cargoes, and may be operated by different companies, also known as terminal operators, or stevedores.

-Cruise home port
+Cruise port

 A cruise home port is the port where cruise ship passengers board (or embark) to start their cruise and disembark the cruise ship at the end of their cruise.
 It is also where the cruise ship's supplies are loaded for the cruise, which includes everything from fresh water and fuel to fruits, vegetables, champagne, and any other supplies needed for the cruise.
 "Cruise home ports" are very busy places during the day the cruise ship is in port, because off-going passengers debark their baggage and on-coming passengers board the ship in addition to all the supplies being loaded.
 Cruise home ports tend to have large passenger terminals to handle the large number of passengers passing through the port.
 The busiest cruise home port in the world is the Port of Miami, Florida.